Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Introduction

-Specifically, we consider a "2+p" random energy landscape, where the coupling constants are entries from both a random Gaussian matrix and a random tensor of rank $p$.
-The corresponding classical problem of spherically constrained soft spins with "2+p" interactions can be solved "exactly" using replica symmetry breaking theory \cite{crisanti2006spherical}.
-In this work, we extend our previous investigations \cite{lahoche2024largetimeeffectivekinetics} using functional renormalization group (RG) formalism \cite{Berges,Delamotte_2012}.
-Our approach employs an unconventional RG scheme based on coarse-graining over the empirical spectrum of matrix-like disorder, which converges to the deterministic Wigner spectrum in the large $N$ limit.
-A distinctive feature of this RG approach is that the canonical dimensions depend on the RG scale and on other two-point observables, such as the mass.
-In our previous work, we established the mathematical framework and focused on simpler cases, examining situations where these dependencies of the canonical dimension were minimal.
-Specifically, we addressed: Perturbation theory around the Gaussian fixed point.
-Vertex expansion is the leading order of the derivative expansion in the deep infrared (IR) regime.
-Vertex expansion in the critical regime.
+In this work, we extend our previous investigations \cite{lahoche2024largetimeeffectivekinetics} using the functional renormalization group (FRG) formalism \cite{Berges,Delamotte_2012}.
+Our approach employs an unconventional FRG scheme based on coarse-graining over the empirical spectrum of the disorder matrix, which acts as an effective kinetic term and converges to the deterministic Wigner semi-circle law in the large-$N$ limit (this methods was also used in the references \cite{lahoche20241,lahoche20242,lahoche20244}).
+A distinctive feature of this RG scheme is that the canonical dimensions depend not only on the RG scale but also on two-point observables, such as the mass.
+In our previous work, we established the mathematical framework and focused on simplified scenarios where these dependencies were minimal.
+Specifically, we addressed: (i) perturbation theory around the Gaussian fixed point; (ii) the vertex expansion, the leading order of the derivative expansion, in the deep infrared (IR) regime; and (iii) the vertex expansion in the critical regime.

+In the first and third regimes, the canonical dimension primarily depends on the RG scale rather than the mass.
+In the deep IR, power counting reveals that the Gaussian theory behaves similar to an ordinary Euclidean field theory in four dimensions.
+In the second case, while the power counting resembles that of an ordinary field theory, the system exhibits non-local interactions.
+Our previous investigations revealed notable features driven by the tensorial disorder, including finite-scale singularities—appearing as "cusps" or sharp analytical divergences depending on the regime—and the existence of attractors in phase space for trajectories emerging from IR critical conditions, accompanied by rapid oscillations.